 Rep. Pramila Jayapal is one of the federal government’s most dedicated proponents of Medicare expansion right now.

-Her original legislation was used as the basis for expanding Medicare to individuals 60 years and older in the Biden Administration’s Build Back Better plan.
+Her original legislation expands Medicare to individuals 60 years and older in the Biden Administration’s Build Back Better plan.
 Under this plan, retirees between the ages of 60-64 could be eligible for the following benefits:

 - A Medicare Cost Assistance Program would eliminate premiums, coinsurance, and deductibles for recipients whose income is 200% or less of the Federal Poverty Level